Almarranz/Libralato_data/README.md

 ## Other scripts

 Arches_Hosek.py.
 In this iscript arches (or quintuplet) are dbscaned for clustering.
 In a first step the whole data set is scanned and withdraw the denser cluster.
 Afterwards a reduced data set is scanned for comparations.
-In theroy the results should not depended of the subset size.